R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Comparisons of Model Performance and Sparseness

-To execute the R2VF algorithm in python, we perform data manipulations as a preprocess and a post-process as outlined in Sections 2 and 3, and use the H2O python package to create the GLMs with lambda searches.
+To execute the R2VF algorithm in Python, we perform data manipulations as a preprocess and a post-process as outlined in Sections 2 and 3, and use the H2O Python package to create the GLMs with lambda searches.
 After finding the optimal covariates we run a non-regularized GLM (re-fit).
 To do the lambda search we use a validation set (the same set for Step 3 and Step 6).
 In these examples, we performed a Lasso regularization in Step 3.

 We start with a simulated dataset in which certain categories are generated with the same coefficients.
-First we’ll illustrate how the algorithm works, and then we’ll perform some comparisons of model performance.
+First we will illustrate how the algorithm works, and then we’ll perform some comparisons of model performance.
 After that, we will continue with an example on a real dataset.